IK-AVI/doctest/bli-guides/bli-whats-new.md

 ## Credentials setting

-Also, apart from _Speaker groups_ feature, it's possible to set credentials of different sources as _Deezer_ or _TuneIn_.
+Also, apart from _Speaker groups_ feature, it's possible to set credentials of different sources as _Deezer_ or _TuneIn_ of all products.
 Credentials setting could be done manually or automatically for each _Bang & Olufsen NetworkLink_ device through _BeoLiving App_.
 Default credentials for an specific source could be setted and when _BeoLiving Intelligence_ founds a new device that hasn't been setted previously with credentials, it will set them automatically.
-Previously, credentials setting for each source must be done manually for each product through its web interface being a tedious procedure.
+Previously, credentials setting for each source must be done manually for each product through their web interface being a tedious procedure.